 Aeration and Stripping of Volatile Gases

-WETS has installed or retrofitted hundreds of aeration water treatment systems for our clients in its over-45 years history, and in this time has developed a wide variety of high efficiency aeration and stripping processes and equipment.
+WETS has installed or retrofitted hundreds of aeration water treatment systems for its clients in its over-45 years history and has developed a wide variety of high-efficiency aeration and stripping processes and equipment.
 Our designs are highly efficient for aeration, VOC stripping and gas stripping.
-Our unique distributor, vessel internal components, and in-house blower design exhibit very low-pressure loss for an optimum flow distribution.
+Our unique distributor, vessel internal components, and in-house blower designs exhibit very low-pressure loss for optimum flow distribution.

 In the typical configuration for an aerator in water treatment, the aerator is elevated on a dedicated structure and treated water gravity drains into the ground storage tank (GST), sometimes through filters.
 This is often referred to as an Elevated Aerator.
 There are also designs where the aerator is on the ground and the treated water is pumped to the GST (Ground Aerator).
 Ground Aerators are often a client preference, where the water treating facility is near a residential community and the visual of the elevated aerator is considered undesirable.

-Aerator designs can differ in the means the air is introduced, how the water is introduced, the vessel internals and the use of cylindrical vs rectangular vessels, depending upon the service.
-WETS’ designs have generally been positive draft, with air introduced by a blower, with either dumped packing or slat trays.
+For an aerator in water treatment plant, designs can differ in the means the air is introduced, how the water is introduced, the vessel internals and the use of cylindrical vs rectangular vessels, depending upon the service.
+WETS’ designs have generally been a positive draft, with air introduced by a blower, with either dumped packing or slat trays.
 The water is introduced by a liquid distributor of a proprietary WETS design.
-There is typically no sparger for the air, given the relatively low gas rates and low pressure drop in the system.
+There is typically no sparger for the air, given the relatively low gas rates and low-pressure drop in the system.
 The WETS design will typically use a bed of dumped plastic packing for the contacting of the water and air.

 Over time, the packing/internals of an aerator are likely to foul with bacteria and/or metal precipitates, leading to performance and operational problems.
 WETS has been called on for dozens of aerator rehabilitation projects.
 These projects typically include removal of existing packing/internals, cleaning of the interior, addition of new (typically Lanpac XL) packing, and any additional repairs to piping and blower.
 If you are having issues with an aerator, give a WETS professional engineer a call, and we can arrange a site visit to discuss how to best resolve the issues.